UKGovernmentBEIS/CCA/uk-cca-app-web/README.md

 The coverage can the be found in the command line or in the `coverage/` folder which will be generated inside the parent folder of each project.

+## Functional Tests

+Typically, each Jira Story represents one Confluence Page.
+Confluence pages include the Scenarios that the app has to cover for a certain feature to be considered complete.

+In CCA, we create specific files that test the Confluence Scenarios exclusively.
+We use [RouterTestingHarness](https://angular.dev/api/router/testing/RouterTestingHarness) and [Testing Library](https://testing-library.com/), in order to approach the process from a black-box testing perspective and making sure that every Scenario is clearly covered in our tests.

+**Each functional test suite should cover one feature set, as described by the scenarios in the respective Confluence Page.**

+### Technical details

+We use the [RouterTestingHarness](https://angular.dev/api/router/testing/RouterTestingHarness) for implementing our functional tests.
+[Here are some examples for the RouterTestingHarness in Angular](https://dev.to/this-is-angular/testing-routed-components-with-routertestingharness-22dl).
+RouterTestingHarness, combined with TestingLibrary, allows us to test user-like behavior, in coordination with some real routing inside our testing environment.

+Here are some common caveats to keep in mind, while working with the RouterTestingHarness:

+- When navigating to a new page, make sure to run `await harness.fixture.whenStable()`.
+This code block give time to the Angular TestingLibrary environment to run any pending change detection cycles as well as send any http requests so that the httpTestingController can catch them.
+- Use `httpTestingController` to mock requests and responses.
+It's extremely convenient and it does not mess with spies and mock implementations of services.
+- In general, when your tests do not render the template you would expect, use `screen.debug()` and play with `harness.fixture.detectChanges()` along with `await harness.fixture.whenStable()`.

+### Example

+The indicative example for a functional test suite is found under `src/app/sectors/specs/invite-sector.spec.ts`

+Note: For password related tests, take a look at `src/app/invitation/sector-user-invitation/specs/sector-user-invitation.spec.ts`

 ## Release plan and changelog generation